Notify me

 Limited editions are just too common now.
 For example early limited editions of books were a rare event and would usually sell out immediately.
 Now there are so many limited editions of books that demand has decreased and many of them are still unsold years later.
 So the sales of a limited edition can be a good indicator as to whether they are desirable for collectors, or not.

-The same applies to watches, with early limited editions being sought-after and valuable, but more recent over-use of the concept when it is barely justified such as the exact same watch being release as a “limited edition” with a slightly different colored dial, has made enthusiasts understandably wary of limited editions that don’t have a good reason behind them.
+The same applies to watches, with early limited editions being sought-after and valuable, but more recent over-use of the concept when it is barely justified such as the exact same watch being release as a “limited edition” with a slightly different coloured dial, has made enthusiasts understandably wary of limited editions that don’t have a good reason behind them.

 Some brands only create watches in limited numbers; so every release can be seen as a limited edition.
 This includes Rolex, which, although they don’t officially produce limited editions, do seem to consistently produce less watches than the number that customers want to buy, so many of their models, like Daytonas (detail shown above), Day-Dates, and Air-Kings, always have more demand than supply, and waiting lists of more than a year.
 They don’t need to tell people their watches have more limited supply than demand by officially defining them as a limited edition, because people already know that.